 - a CLEP examination to pass out of MUTH 1310 Music Fundamentals in order to take MUTH 4320 Composition I as a theory elective.

 - are required to take MUHL 3331, Music History I and 3341 Music History II.

 - Complete at least two semesters in MUAP 4113 Concert Choir.

 - Pass a piano/keyboard proficiency exam.
-For students entering with little or no piano/keyboard background, it may be necessary to take up to eight hours of piano/keyboard classes (MUAP 1214 Class Piano, 1244 Class Piano II, 2284 Class Piano III, and 3265 Piano Skills) in order to fulfill this requirement.
+For students entering with little or no piano/keyboard background, it may be necessary to take up to four hours of piano/keyboard classes (MUAP 1214 Class Piano, 1244 Class Piano II, 2284 Class Piano III, and 3265 Piano Skills) in order to fulfill this requirement.